Types of entry-level work

 Possible career paths

 You can progress your career from entry level roles in a few different ways.
 For instance:

 - labourers can progress to foreperson and manage a team of labourers

 - once you have experience as a supervisor you can branch out on your own.
 You could start your own business as a subcontractor.

 - labourers doing shovel work can progress into operating excavators, rollers, and scrapers

 - business administration and trade-qualified workers can move into professional roles.
 These roles might include cost estimation, surveying, work health and safety and procurement.
 (You might need to do another qualification to progress your career).

 The type of person who suits this work

-- are positive about work and their colleagues
+- a positive attitude to work and your colleagues

-- can communicate well in a team environment
+- ability to communicate in a team environment

 - medical clearance